secberus/interview-homework/README.md

 - Write a matrices generator

 ## For fun
-Feel free to implement typescript into the build process.
+- Feel free to implement typescript into the build process.
+We love any JS!

-### Mentions:
+# Create React App Info:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).